HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloud-BigQuery-VPC.txt

     gcloud init

-  - Run the Google Cloud application authentication This will should spawn a web browser (or create a web link you can use) to login as a specific user After completing the above, it should report a message that it created a JSON key file in a local directory (recommend you rename it to something that includes your user name, and store it in a place you will remember).
+  - Run the Google Cloud application authentication This should spawn a web browser (or create a web link you can use) to login as a specific user After completing the above, go back to your command terminal and it should report a message that it created a JSON key file in a local directory (recommend you rename it to something that includes your user name, and store it in a place you will remember).

     gcloud auth application-default login